Me(w)ow! Samsung’s new 200-megapixel smartphone sensor shot this larger-than-life-cat print

 Samsung says it initially tried mounting the ISOCELL HP1 behind SLR lenses, but took the final shot with the naked camera module as shown here.
 Samsung

 Creating the banner was no less of an ordeal.
 With dimensions of approximately 92 feet wide by 72 feet tall, it is roughly the length as a basketball court, and a fair bit wider to boot.
 (The total area works out to roughly 6,630 square feet.)
-Clearly, it couldn’t be printed in one go.
+Clearly, it couldn’t be printed in go.
 Instead, Samsung printed off a dozen strips, each containing a 7.5-foot wide slice of the final image.
-These then had to be sewn together to create the end result, and a crane was needed to lift the completed banner into place before the big reveal.
+These then had to be sewn together to the end result, and a crane was needed to lift the completed banner into place before the big reveal.

 Impressive resolution, but being forced to view from afar helps

-There’s no denying that the amount of detail in the image is impressive, and it seems to hold to examination even from a relatively distance.
+There’s no denying that the amount of detail in the image is impressive, and it seems to hold up to examination even from a relatively close distance.
 With that said, Samsung is also taking advantage of the fact that it’s impossible to get truly up close to the print.
-With a sensor resolution of 16,384 by 12,288-pixels and assuming no cropping, the final output resolution would be roughly 14 to 15 pixels per inch, making each pixel large enough to be easily visible from very near.
+With a sensor resolution of 16,384 by 12,288-pixels and assuming no cropping, the final output resolution would be roughly 14 to 15 pixels per inch, making each pixel enough to be easily visible from very near.

 You mostly won’t use the full 200-megapixel resolution directly